TrinityCore/tc-wiki/database/335/world/conditions.md

 * **ConditionValue2**:
 Effect index (0 &ndash; 2)
 * **ConditionValue3**:
-use target?
+`0`

-true if player (or target, if **ConditionValue3**) has aura from spell with effect index
+true if target has aura from spell with effect index
 #### Item (2)
 * **ConditionTypeOrReference**:
 CONDITION_ITEM (2)